Halls of residence at the University of Bristol: University Hall

-University Hall was constructed in 1971 and was the first self-catering hall of residence built on the Stoke Bishop site and accommodates around 300 students.
-The majority of students are accommodated in the six original buildings that comprise 12 flats each except for one block which contains 6 flats.
+University Hall, constructed in 1971, was the first self-catering hall of residence built on the Stoke Bishop site and accommodates around 300 students.
+The majority of students are accommodated in the six original buildings on University Close that comprise 12 flats each except for one block which contains 6 flats.
 These blocks providing five standard, single study-bedrooms with shared facilities.
 In 1992 an additional cottage-style building was added to the site.
 This building comprises eight flats, and the accommodation is arranged into six en-suite single study-bedrooms with a shared kitchen/diner.

 The facilities include a large social area, bar, TV room, computer room, a study, music practice and entertainment room, terrace area and launderette.
 The hall is a five-minute walk from the main university sports ground and also shares sports facilities such as squash, tennis and croquet courts on the Stoke Bishop site.
 The hall is within a five-minute walk of the Downs.
 Clifton and Durdham Downs make up more than 400 acre of grassland stretching from the very cliffs of the Avon Gorge to the edges of the Victorian-built suburbs.